webix-hub/spreadsheet-nodejs-demo/README.md

 =====================================

 This sample shows how Webix SpreadSheet can be used with NodeJS
-Sample uses MongoDB as store, but can be easily adapted to any other DB.
+Sample uses NeDB as store, but can be easily adapted to any other DB.

 ### How to run

-- adjust DB config in db.js
-- run

 ```
 	npm install